teamisotope/OpenMechanics/README.md

 # OpenMechanics
+OpenMechanics is an open-source, long-progression, realistic tech mod for Minecraft.

+## About This Branch
-Adds new ores and things.
-This branch currently contains the development for version 2.0.
+This branch is for development in Minecraft version 1.12.2.

 # Credits
-McJty (Modding Tutorials)
+* McJty (Modding Tutorials)

-TheGreyGhost (MinecraftByExample)
+* TheGreyGhost (MinecraftByExample)

-ShadowFacts (Modding Tutorial)
+* ShadowFacts (Modding Tutorial)

-Forge Documentation
+* Forge Documentation

-CJMinecraft (Modding Tutorials)
+* CJMinecraft (Modding Tutorials)

 If you are creating a mod and you are new to modding, I would strongly recommend using the above resources.